 Although you will find pharmacies all around the country, they won’t necessarily speak English nor stock brands you are familiar with.
 There is no harm in asking to open up the packaging to read the English instructions but as your timetable is likely to be tight, it is one of those countries to come best prepared for minor ailments.

 As well as packing your own prescription medications, if you know you are particularly prone to say motion sickness or travellers diarrhoea it is wise to bring supplies with you.
-Here are suggested items you could pack.
+Here are some hygiene and health suggested items you could pack.

 - Hand sanitizer